-Nicole Carr, investigative reporter, departs for ProPublica.
+Nicole Carr, investigative reporter, will soon depart for a position with ProPublica's South Bureau.
 See link above.
 She'll be at WSB through May.

 Former anchor Don Farmer has died.
 Story by the AJC's Rodney Ho with details.
 Don was the father of current WSB TV anchor Justin Farmer.

-Former reporter Lauren Pozen is now working on Los Angeles.
+Former reporter Lauren Pozen is now working in Los Angeles.

 Michael King has departed the station